Page Content

 Aishu Ravindran, M.B.B.S.

-“I received an opportunity to come to Mayo Clinic initially as a research fellow in hematology in 2015.
+“I received an opportunity to come to Mayo Clinic initially as a research fellow in hematology.
 The collaborative and collegial environment coupled with exposure to a wide variety of cases and the ability to do research on rare diseases enabled me to choose Mayo pathology for both my residency and fellowship.
 Working with a diverse group of faculty every day was truly inspiring and enhanced the educational value of my training.”

 2022 graduate and current staff at the University of Alabama at Birmingham, Alabama.